aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 // ExEnd:SetDocumentDirectory
 ```

-## Step 2: Initialize Base Profile
+## Step 2: Initialize the Base Profile

-Initialize the base profile to be extruded.
-In this example, we use a rectangle shape with a rounding radius.
+Create the shape that will be extruded.
+Here we use a rectangle with a small rounding radius to give the edges a softer look.

 ```java
 // ExStart:InitializeBaseProfile